 - If a student has a serious, principled objection to using Turnitin, the instructor has the discretion to offer an alternative process to the student.
 Students must, however, give adequate notice and reason for of their objection.

-- Any students may choose to use an anonymous identity to register with Turnitin, provided they inform the instructor of their decision and provide sufficient information for the instructor to reconnect the anonymous, pseudo identity with the student’s actual identity, outside Turnitin.
+- Students may choose to use an anonymous identity to register with Turnitin, provided they inform the instructor of their decision and provide sufficient information for the instructor to reconnect the anonymous, pseudo identity with the student’s actual identity, outside Turnitin.
 Details for doing this are given in the instruction to students for using Turnitin.
 See Turnitin: Overview for Students.

 - Instructors are encouraged to contact their faculty’s educational consultant at the Teaching and Learning Centre to discuss any remaining questions.

-Recommended boiler plate notice for course outlines:
+Recommended boiler plate notice for course outlines

-Written work for this course will be submitted via Turnitin, a third party service licensed for use by SFU.
+Written work for this course will be submitted via Turnitin, a third-party service licensed for use by SFU.
 Turnitin is used for originality checking to help detect plagiarism.
 Students will be required to create an account with Turnitin, and to submit their work via that account, on the terms stipulated in the agreement between the student and Turnitin.
 This agreement includes the retention of your submitted work as part of the Turnitin database.
 Any student with a concern about using the Turnitin service may opt to use an anonymous identity in their interactions with Turnitin.
 Students who do not intend to use Turnitin in the standard manner must notify the instructor at least two weeks in advance of any submission deadline.
-In particular, it is the responsibility of any student using the anonymous option (i.e. false name and temporary e-mail address created for the purpose) to inform the instructor such that the instructor can match up the anonymous identity with the student.
+In particular, it is the responsibility of any student using the anonymous option (i.e., false name and temporary email address created for the purpose) to inform the instructor such that the instructor can match up the anonymous identity with the student.

-Create a new instructor account:
+How to create a new instructor account

-See Turnitin training video: Creating a user account.
+For more information, see the Turnitin training video: Creating a user account.

-- Login to Turnitin using your instructor account and select the All Classes tab.
+- Log in to Turnitin using your instructor account and select the All Classes tab.

 - Use the Add a Class button and fill out the resulting form to create each new class.